NTUEE-ESLab/2021Spring-Reality-Motion-Game/Report.md

 ## Abstract
 In this project, we have created an archaic treasure hunting game played with motion control.
-We integrated several sensors in STM32 board with our own motion detection algorithm, object class wrapper and multi-threading technique for realization.
+We integrated several sensors in STM32 board with our own motion detection algorithm, object class wrapper and multi-threading technique.

 ## Motivation
 We started from the idea of building a reality game in which players can trigger different tasks based on their locations and complete the tasks by performing specified movements.
 We thought controlling the game by motion rather than pressing buttons would add more fun to the user experience, and combining location service with motion service could serve for wider purposes in the future.
 We also aimed at refining the codes in previous works as well as adding the detection for more wide-ranged motions.
 In the end, we achieved code refinement and motion control.
 However, the location service was omitted due to some hardware issues.